dankore/built-with-tailwind-css/README.md

 ## About

-Built with Tailwind CSS Detector is a tool designed to identify the usage of Tailwind CSS in web pages.
+Built with Tailwind CSS is a tool designed to identify the usage of Tailwind CSS in web pages.

 ## How It Works